It’s like a slow puncture that gets worse and worse over time until it eventually reveals itself through wonky steering.

 Too many products or brands

 This is always top of the pops.
 Just about every organisation we work with has too many products or brands.
-You can read a more expansive piece on this here.
+We've written an expansive piece on too many products before.
 Suffice to say, that if you have too many products and they’re difficult to navigate, consumers will buy something else that’s easier.
 Prof G has described this as the biggest mistake made in modern marketing.
 Consumers don’t want more choice; they want more confidence in fewer choices - or to outsource the decision making to someone else!

 Understanding where the brand equity lies

 Too many B2B organisations try to build (or believe there is) brand equity in product brands or services.
 This is an inefficient way to organise brands because it means you need more marketing budget to launch and sustain them.
 Generally, they’re very poorly thought through and end up contributing to a confused customer proposition.
 In B2B scenarios, with a typically smaller customer base, it’s much more sensible to build the equity in the master brand, consistently applied across all touch-points.
 Taking this approach is easier, cheaper, less confusing to the customer and maintains more value in the business.

 How well is the brand optimised for the digital-first customer?
 Too many organisations treat brand as if it exists in a vacuum.
 It doesn’t.
 It’s everywhere.
 And it’s digital-first.
 So, knowing that consumers generally want an easy, friction-free experience when it comes to planning, researching and buying, how well does your brand fare in delivering a seamless online experience?
 Again, complexity issues in portfolio management & naming conventions are quickly exposed within the digital channels.
 If you have the same products with different names in different territories, then the pain is in the post.
 (Or email).